-Enjoy morning game drive in Serengeti enroute the Kogatende Airstrip in time for your flight to Arusha.
-Upon arrival, our representative will collect you and transfer to Arusha Coffee Lodge for a hot lunch.
-Later you will drive further to Kilimanjaro International Airport in time for your inbound or outbound flight.
+Arusha Rooftop Restaurant or Arusha Coffee Lodge for a hot lunch.
+Later on, you will drive further to the airport (JRO) in time for your outbound flight to Rwanda.
 It's an emotional day as we bid goodbye but only with hope to see you return!